MicrosoftDocs/Viva/WorkplaceAnalytics/azure-templates/join-datasets.md

    * Select the **Share** icon next to the name to share access to this data with other users.
    * Select the **Delete Analysis** (trashcan) icon to delete the query from the list.

-## To add a join dataset
+## To add and view joined datasets

 1. In Workplace Analytics Azure Templates, select **Join Datasets** > **Joined Datasets**.
 2. Select **Add New Join** at top right of the table.
 3. For **Data Join Settings**, enter a name for the joined dataset, select the external dataset that matches up with the mapping file, the .csv query file, and the related mapping file.
 4. In **Define Join Fields**, select the Workplace Analytics Person ID key and the third-party external data key (such as Personnel ID).
-5. In **Time and N Size**, select the time period you want data for and specify the minimum size for groupings and aggregations, and then select **Submit**.
+5. In **Time and N Size**, select the time period you want data for and specify the minimum group size for groupings and aggregations, and then select **Submit**.
+For more information about minimum group sizes, see [Minimum group size](../use/settings.md#minimum-group-size).
-6. After the upload succeeds, it'll be available in the Joined Datasets list with the following options:
+6. After the upload succeeds, it'll be available in the **Joined Datasets** list with the following options:

    * When the **Status** is a green check mark, the data was successfully uploaded.
 A red X means it failed.
-   * Select a table column heading, such as Name or Submitted, to sort by it..
+   * Select a table column heading, such as Name or Submitted, to sort by it.

-## To view joined datasets
+## To add and view analysis

-1. In Workplace Analytics Azure Templates, select **Join Datasets** > **Joined Datasets**.
-2.
+1.

 ## Related topics